 A personal injury claim for damages can consider every impact the criminal activity or accident had on the victim and assign a value to this claim.
 A Las Vegas negligent security attorney can determine the full amount of damages you are entitled to in your claim.

-Per NRS § 11.190(4)(e), you only have two years from the date of your negligent security incident to file a personal injury lawsuit against the liable party.
+Per NRS § 11.190(4)(e), you only have two years from your negligent security incident to file a personal injury lawsuit against the liable party.
 The same statute of limitations also states that you have two years from the date of your loved one’s passing to file a wrongful death lawsuit against the liable party to pursue damages for your loss.